openbao/openbao/README.md

 This is a standalone backend plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin allows for users to authenticate with Vault via Kerberos.

+You can find binaries on the [Release page](https://github.com/wintoncode/vault-plugin-auth-kerberos/releases).

 ## Usage

 ### Authentication